 While professional drivers are trained to read the road around them, their vehicles have limited mobility compare to passenger cars, and as such, it is important for every driver to do their part to help make the road safe when driving near commercial trucks—especially on local freeways, where high speed accidents can pose a special danger.

-Tailgating, or following too closely behind another vehicle, is a common cause of rear-end collisions between trucks and passenger vehicles because the height of the truck often prevents the car’s driver from seeing potential hazards that might be coming up in front of the truck causing the truck to stop suddenly.
-Taking this risk often results in a rear-end collision.
+The reason for these collisions is because the height of a commercial truck often prevents the car’s driver from seeing potential hazards that might be coming up in front of the truck causing the truck to stop suddenly.
+This tailgating risk often results in a rear-end collision.

 The physics of a truck’s design requires them to make wide turns while on city streets.
 When a truck is making a right turn, they may need to use up two lanes in order to complete the turn.

 There’s no way for even the most cautious drivers to prevent every accident on the road, but being vigilant sure helps to minimize them.
 It is important for every driver to understand the differences between commercial trucks and passenger vehicles, and the ways those differences can lead to potential accidents.
 With this information, driving around commercial trucks will be much safer.